apache/hive/README.txt

 where the amount of data processed is large enough to require a distributed system.

-Hive is not designed for online transaction processing and does not support row level insert/updates.
-It is best used for batch jobs over large sets of immutable data (like web logs).
-What Hive values most are scalability (scale out with more machines added dynamically to the Hadoop cluster), extensibility (with MapReduce framework and UDF/UDAF/UDTF), fault-tolerance, and loose-coupling with its input formats.
+Hive is not designed for online transaction processing.
+It is best used for traditional data warehousing tasks.
+Hive is designed to maximize scalability (scale out with more machines added dynamically to the Hadoop cluster), performance, extensibility, fault-tolerance, and loose-coupling with its input formats.